-5. Adventurous: the African man does not mind venturing into the unknown.
+5. Adventurous: The African man does not mind venturing into the unknown.
 He would date other cultures, delve into different experiences and is more open to learning new things from his partner.
-Although he normally presents a strong outwards persona, most African men tend to remain ‘mama’s boys’ throughout their lives, needing their wives to be naturally nurturing.
+Although he normally presents a strong outward persona, most African men tend to remain ‘mama’s boys’ throughout their lives, needing their wives to be naturally nurturing.

 Certain things like sending flowers, buying lingerie, taking you out for romantic dinners don’t always come naturally to him during the marriage; the good news is, the African brother is very much ‘teachable’.

 DUNIA poll (participate and see how others are voting)